claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Monitoring any information found on the UI by looking at laptops screens, or other device's screens while the victim is using them.
-  * Using the Internet to seek public or private information to compile a victim's personal information for use in harassment
+  * Using the Internet to seek public or private information to compile a victim's personal information for use in harassment.

   In this type of attack, we see these dimensions: